zachvalenta/jvns.ca/source/_posts/2013-12-30-questions-im-asking-in-interviews.markdown

 * What is your turnover rate like?
 How many devs were hired last year and how many left?
 * What's your retention rate of women over 1.5 years?
-Do you think you could've done anything differently to keep people who left?
+Do you think you could have done anything differently to keep people who left?
 * Do people work on the weekend?
 * Do people check in when they're on vacation?
 How often?
 * Is it possible to work from home, say, 1 or 2 days a week?
 Does